kelvinsanchez15/100-days-of-code/r2-log.md

 I was able to identify my note app issue, SWR keeps making request to the API and it returns 401 errors, but I don't want them to appear in the console, I would like to handle them on my own.
 Redirecting the user to /login for example.

 [A-note (Link to commit)](https://github.com/kelvinsanchez15/a-note/commit/22808b83ba39fbb48d86e791738439c599f4e133)

+### R2D6
+Today I made progress in an excellent course by @arunoda , "Bulletproof Next".
+Now I have more clear the differences between Server Side Rendering and Static Generation.